-At the evaluation stage of the Governing Board Hearing, the overall strategic rationality and consistency of the EIT KIC model presented in the proposal will be assessed.
+At the evaluation stage of the Governing Board Hearing, the overall strategic rationality and consistency of the EIT KIC model presented in the proposal, as well as the proposed interim team's readiness for the KIC start-up phase will be assessed.
 This will be done by evaluating the proposals from a holistic perspective against the three main criteria: Excellence, Quality & Efficiency of Implementation and Impact.
-In particular, the aspects shown in table 2 are key to the EIT KIC model and will be assessed:
+In particular, the aspects shown in table 2 are key to the effective implementation of the EIT KIC model and will be assessed: